BingyaoHuang/single-shot-pro-cam-calib/README.md

 ## Folder Structure
 The project folder is organized as follows:

     ├─+Calibration                                  calibration package directory
     ├─+ImgProc                                      image processing package directory
     ├─+Reconstruct                                  3d reconstruction package directory
     ├─data                                          directory for data
-    │  ├─calibration-10-15-18       directory for real data, contains checkerboard/structured light images and RealSense reconstructed ply files.
+    │  ├─calibration-04-01-19_16-02-01              directory for real data, contains checkerboard/structured light images and RealSense reconstructed ply files.
     │  │  ├─matlabCorners                           extracted checkerboard corners by MATLAB's detectCheckerboardPoints and warped corners by the global homography
-    │  │  ├─MT                      warped checkerboard points and reconstruction point pairs by Moreno & Taubin's software │  │  └─results                 calibration results generated by the four methods mention in the paper with real data │  └─simulation                 directory for simulation (synthetic) data │      └─results                calibration results generated by the four methods mention in the paper with synthetic data
+    │  │  └─results                                 calibration results generated by the four methods mention in the paper with real data
+    │  └─simulation                                 directory for simulation (synthetic) data │      └─results                                calibration results generated by the four methods mention in the paper with synthetic data
     ├─doc                                           directory for documentation
     └─README.md                                     this file

 ## Citation
 Please cite these papers in your publications if it helps your research: